Atomic Habits

 If you’re having trouble changing your habits, the problem isn’t you.
 The problem is your system.
 Bad habits repeat themselves not because you don’t want to change, but because you have the wrong system for change.

-Lesson and Insights Learned
+Lessons and Insights Learned

 • Awareness comes before desire.